-The Department of Transport and Main Roads is working to reduce the number of stolen and written-off vehicles being fraudulently registered.
-We have set up three main safeguards to help consumers and businesses protect themselves against purchasing vehicles that have been written-off or stolen.
+We are working to reduce the number of stolen and written-off vehicles being fraudulently registered.
+We have set up 3 main safeguards to help consumers and businesses protect themselves against purchasing vehicles that have been written-off or stolen.
 These safeguards include:

-written-off vehicle inspections, which confirm the identity of repairable written-off vehicles before registration.
+Written-off vehicle inspections confirm the identity of repairable written-off vehicles before registration.

-From 14 December 2012, changes are being made to the written-off vehicle scheme.
+On 14 December 2012 changes were made to the written-off vehicle scheme.
 The following information bulletins explain the changes:

 The Office of Fair Trading's Car Smart Guide contains a checklist for buying a used car, which will help you avoid purchasing a written-off vehicle that can't be registered.